-Instances of illegal activity like pay-for-streams, fake artists and many other deceptive practices have been well-documented.
+Instances of illegal activity like pay-for-streams, fake artists, and many other deceptive practices have been well-documented.
 As an independent company who truly cares about the rights of hard-working artists, we can’t stand for them being taken advantage of on such a large scale.
 We will continue to stay informed, spread awareness and dedicate ourselves to ensuring our practices are secure.
 Our artists will always get the recognition and compensation they rightfully deserve.
 In the meantime, here’s everything you need to know about this…

 Protecting Rightsholders from Fake Artists